Birdwatching Featured in

 Top birding spots in the Pensacola Bay Area include Big Lagoon State Park, which serves as a gateway to the Great Florida Birding Trail.
 The park hosts many migrating songbirds and is also home to over 20 species of wood-warbler, various ducks, sandpipers, and black-bellied plovers.

 Gulf Islands National Seashore with its secluded pristine coastline is the main attraction for migrating birds.
-You can spot here many warblers, tanagers, plovers, and oriels.
+Here you can spot many warblers, tanagers, plovers, and oriels.
 Blue heron and the bald eagle can be seen in this part of Florida year-round.